sunny092020/agentic_frameworks/autogen/README.md

 This example simulates a flirtatious conversation between two characters (Emma and James) who just met at a literary event.
 It demonstrates how AutoGen can be used for creative content generation and character roleplay.
 The conversation is guided by a moderator agent, and you can observe or participate as desired.

-### Simple Flirtation Example
+### Simple Flirtation Example with Vietnamese Translations

-For a direct flirtatious conversation between two characters without any moderator or observer:
+For a direct flirtatious conversation between two characters with Vietnamese translations:

 ```bash
 docker-compose up simple-flirt
 ```

 This stripped-down example shows Sophia and Alex flirting at a rooftop bar, with the conversation flowing naturally between just the two of them.
-It demonstrates how AutoGen can be used for simple character interactions and dialogue generation.
+Each message is followed by its Vietnamese translation, demonstrating AutoGen's multilingual capabilities and potential for language learning applications.

 ## Project Structure